PaperPrototype/Course-Guidebook/First Principles/english.md

 #### 3.2
     [Simple things are learned by many]

+#### 4
-[The more solid the concept, the easier it is understood]
+[The more solid the concept (aka taught through a solid example), the easier the concept is understood] A beginner will more easily